This page explains how to perform a credential rotation in Google Kubernetes Engine (GKE) clusters running version 1.16.10-gke.8 and later.

 MasterAuth API field), the key and

-Cluster trust for more information on how these credentials are used within a
+information on how these credentials are used by your cluster, refer to

-Google recommends that you use credential rotation regularly to reduce credential lifetime and further secure your GKE cluster.
+We recommend that you rotate your credentials regularly to reduce credential lifetime and further secure your GKE cluster.

 In addition to rotating credentials, credential rotation also performs an IP rotation.